BIOL409/BIOL409.github.io/_posts/2016-03-30-info-session.md

 ![map](http://www.biodiversity.ubc.ca/museum/images/contactmap.jpg)

 See you all there!

-questions email us at biol409course@gmail.com
+Please email us your questions at biol409course@gmail.com